HMS Bulldog (H91): Construction and service

 On 20 August, her hull was badly damaged after a collision with the frigate Loch Dunvegan in Gourock Bay.
 After repairs at Ardrossan that lasted until 4 September, she resumed convoy duties between the Faeroes, the Clyde and Scapa Flow until she required major machinery repairs in November.
 Upon completion on 30 January 1945, Bulldog escorted convoys between Plymouth and various Irish ports for the remainder of the war.
-On 9 May 1945, she sailed to Guernsey where she participated in the Liberation of the German-occupied Channel Islands with German officers surrendering to British representatives onboard the ship.
+On 9 May 1945, she sailed to Guernsey where she participated in the Liberation of the German-occupied Channel Islands with German officers surrendering to British representatives on board the ship.
 Bulldog was placed in Category 'B' reserve on 27 May at Dartmouth, transferred to Rosyth on 27 November and reduced to Category 'C' reserve on 13 December.
 Approved for scrapping on 22 December, she was turned over to Metal Industries, Limited on 17 January 1946.

+U-110 and Enigma

+The Captain of Bulldog realised how important the items recovered from U-110 were, so decided not to send an informative radio message about the capture which avoided the Germans learning of the loss, instead sailing to Iceland and then Scotland with the German prisoners kept isolated.
+Acquiring an Enigma machine was of some help, but the capture of the code books was of immense help to the Government Code and Cypher School in that the codes were still valid until 30 June 1941 enabling six weeks of unfettered and immediate access to the German naval code, their insight making the breaking of future German naval codes much easier.
+Sub-Lieutenant Balme, RN received the DSC from King George VI.